tc39/proposal-decorators/METAPROGRAMMING.md

 A class element descriptor with the following properties (optional properties are indicated with `?`):

-`{ kind, key, placement, descriptor, initializer, extras?, finisher? }`
+`{ kind, key, placement, ...descriptor, initializer, extras?, finisher? }`

 The optional additional properties: